Minneh/hangman/README.md

 # HangMan

-A simple command-line HangMan game.
+A simple command-line Hangman game.

 # Created by: Minneh Mugo